trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   ``PARENT_PACKAGE_SOURCE_DIR``

     The absolute path to the parent package's source directory.
-    This is useful for access by subpackages.
+This this only defined for a subpackage.

   ``PARENT_PACKAGE_BINARY_DIR``

     The absolute path to the parent package's binary directory.
-    This is useful for access by subpackages.
+This this only defined for a subpackage.

   ``${PACKAGE_NAME}_PARENT_REPOSITORY``

-    The name of the packages parent repository.
+    The name of the package's parent repository.
 This can be used by a package to access information about its parent repository.
+For example, the variable ``${${PACKAGE_NAME}_PARENT_REPOSITORY}_SOURCE_DIR`` can be
+    dereferenced.

   ``${PACKAGE_NAME}_ENABLE_TESTS``

     Set to ``ON`` if the package's tests are to be enabled.
+This will enable a package's tests and all of its subpackage's tests.

   ``${PACKAGE_NAME}_ENABLE_EXAMPLES``

     Set to ``ON`` if the package's examples are to be enabled.
+This will enable a package's examples and all of its subpackage's examples.

 Currently, a Package can refer to its containing Repository and refer to its source and binary directories.
 This is so that it can refer to